Illra/MAS-Submod-Enhanced-Idle/game/Submods/Enhanced Idle/README.md

 This is mainly a minor, but adorable change to the idle sprites to let Moni be a little more *aware* of things happening outside MAS

-NOTE:
+NOTE: For Linux, this REQUIRES `xdotool` to be installed (much like windowreacts do)

-For Linux, this REQUIRES `xdotool` to be installed (much like windowreacts do)
+This is compatible with the [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin/releases/latest)!
+Install that to update with ease

 Please leave and problems you might be having or suggestions as an issue on the issues page
 ###### Thank you!